 The volume of a solid is the amount of space inside the object.
 It's how much water fits inside a bathtub, how much sand fills a bucket, or how much soda your friend can chug and hold in his stomach.

-If we consider the front face (Rectangle ABCD) to be the base we can see that it has an area of 12 square units.
-There are four rows of this face, each with 12 cubes in it.
+If we consider the front of this rectangular prism to be the base, we can see that it is made up of 12 cubes.
+There are four rows with 12 cubes in each row.

-So, if we multiply the area of the face (12) by the 4 rows, we find that there are 48 cubes, or a volume of 48 cubic units!
+So, if we multiply the number of cubes in the base (12) by the number of rows (4), we find that there are 48 cubes.
+The prism has a volume of 48 cubic units.

-If the area of the circular base is equal to 16π square units, and there are five rows of these circular bases, then the volume would be 16π × 5 = 80π cubic units, or approximately 251.2 cubic units.
+If the area of the circular base is equal to 16π square units, and each row is 1 unit high, with five rows of these circular bases, then the volume would be 16π units2 × 5 units = 80π cubic units, or approximately 251.2units3.

-Look Out: volume is always cubic units (units3).
-This is because we are dealing with the three-dimensional objects now.
+Look Out: volume is always measured in cubic units (units3).
+This is because we are dealing with three-dimensional objects now.
 You're in the big time!